nndi-oss/intellij-gensett/README.md

 installed.

 > *NOTE:*
-> This plugin is a Work In Progress, and a stable version has not been published yet.
+> This plugin is a Work In Progress, and a stable version has not been published yet,
-> However, you can build it with Gradle to test it out.
+> it's quality is questionable but it works :)

+Get the alpha jar [here](https://github.com/nndi-oss/intellij-just-sett/releases)

 ## The Shorthand